It’s been nearly 20 years since Rick Nash learned that he had hepatitis C infection.

 He was fired from his job in late 2013 after missing too much work.
 Even though his boss knew about his condition, they continued to schedule meetings when Rick was away at medical appointments.

 By that point, Rick had developed end-stage liver disease.
 Hepatitis C had damaged and scarred his liver enough to cause cirrhosis.
-According to the CDC, about 5 to 20 percent of people with hepatitis C infection develop cirrhosis within 20 years of contracting the virus.
+According to the CDC, about of people with hepatitis C infection develop cirrhosis within 20 years of contracting the virus.

 Rick had to cope with several complications of cirrhosis, including ascites — a build-up of excess fluid in his abdomen.
 His legs were also swollen with fluid and prone to cramping.